Open-Pectus/Open-Pectus/docs/index.rst

 The backend of Open Pectus is written in Python and the frontend is written in Angular.

-Open Pectus is currently developed by Novo Nordisk A/S and Mjølner Informatics A/S and released under a GNU All-permissive license.
+Open Pectus is currently developed by Novo Nordisk A/S and Mjølner Informatics A/S and released under a GNU All-Permissive License.

 .. note::